 But let’s say that both Golfers become aware of the Single Length concept and express an interest to be fit into such a set.
 And let’s also say that the Single Length set both see is offered in a “standard” single length of 37”.
 Does Golfer A need his Single Length set to be 38” since he was advised to use a +1” over standard length in his conventional set of irons?

 Probably not, and here’s why.
 In Golfer A’s conventional set of irons, 37” is the length of his +1” over length #9 iron.
 While in Golfer B’s conventional iron set, 37” is the length of his standard length #7 iron.
 Thus it could be said that the 37” single length would be a proper fit for either golfer, even though in a conventional set Golfer A measured to need +1” longer than standard.

 During the time between the mid 1980s and mid 2010s when only a few isolated companies offered single length sets of irons, most people were led to believe that single length irons were more aimed at average to less skilled golfers.
-It can be said that Bryson deChambeau’s wins in the NCAA and US Amateur pretty much blew that thought out of the water.
+It can be said that Bryson deChambeau’s success in winning the NCAA and US Amateur in the same year (2015) followed by 5 wins on the PGA Tour and well over $10 million in earnings from 2017 to 2019 has pretty much blown that thought out of the water.